Frequently Asked Questions

 No Refunds After: March 15

 It is helpful for composers to have extra time to write music before the start of the festival.
 Giving the composers an extra two months helps ensure that they will have enough time.
+Composers can write a brand new work, or have works already written and performed/premiered at the festival.

 Who chooses who is accepted?